rahmanmd1/demo/README.md

-this is readme file ,
+dfgjdkfgjthis is readme file ,
 Update 1

 Update 2 to check DiffTool configgurations